EnesEmreDemir/ArrayMenu/README.md

 #### 9. Get
 Returns the element from the given index.
 #### 10. Set
 Changes the value of given index.
-(Not to be confused with Insert)
 #### 11. Max
 Returns the biggest value.
 #### 12. Min